jamiehoward430/mycroft-mymqtt/README.md

 - say `hey mycroft, switch the tv on` and mycroft will publish `on` to `tv/switch`.

 ## Examples
-* "Command vacuum to return home."
+* "Command Roomba to start."
 * "Turn the light on."
 * "Switch the tv on."